eseidel/space_traders/README.md

 * Be able to buy miners outside of the main system.
 * Be able to support miners across multiple systems.
 * Be able to move miners between systems.
+* Add dedicated survey ships.
+* Write a script to collect/print repeat buys/sells from transactions.

 Exploring:
 * Explorers should explore an entire system and then go to the jump gate